brenton/brenton.github.io/_books/lost-connections.markdown

 title: Lost Connections
 subtitle: Uncovering the Real Causes of Depression - and the Unexpected Solutions
 rating: 9
+takeaway: We take pills because it's easier than changing our environment.
 ---
 <!--
 lack of male friends